karschro/karschro.github.io/_posts/2018-12-08-climbing-demo-outreach.md

 *How does the brain move your muscles?
 (Air?
 Strings?
 Electricity?)
 *Which of your muscles are 'pulling' muscles and which are 'pushing'?
 Which ones are stronger in humans?
 What kinds of animals have push vs. pull strength?
 *How can you conserve muscle energy while climbing the wall?

+We listened to muscle activity on speakers, and observed it on a scope!